Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

 Is VPN Unlimited Recommended?

-Slow test speeds really make VPN Unlimited an unattractive option when compared to Express VPN, which is far more highly rated.
-For better performance at a competitive price, go with Express VPN.
+Slow test speeds really make VPN Unlimited an unattractive option when compared to the big boys.
+There’s still a handful of far more highly rated VPN services in the market.